engthiago/Onbox.TypeSharp/README.md

 Filters the types (fully qualified names) to be converted.
 This filter is not case sensitive.
 Notice that if another model depends on ignored ones, they will still be converted.

 ``` -d or --destination ``` **Required** <br/>
 The full path name of the folder where the Typescript files will be saved.
+Relative paths work.

 ``` -w or --watch ``` **Optional** <br/>
 Tells the app to watch the destination folder and re-run everytime something changes.